 Special Collections is pleased to provide reproductions of our textual, visual, and audio materials, when such reproductions will not damage the original or violate any restrictions on the materials.
-Pre-payment is required on all orders.
-The reproduction fees charged by Special Collections are dedicated to the ongoing access and preservation of its holdings.
-Reproduction of some fragile materials may require outsourcing or specialized techniques.
-Additional charges may apply.
+Prepayment is required on all orders.
+Some materials may require outsourcing or specialized techniques.
+As a result, additional charges may apply.
 For more information, please see our statement on Copyright & Use.
 If you plan to publish material from the Smith College Special Collections, please see Permissions to Use or Publish Materials.

 Please see Fees & Payment for costs and payment methods.

-A large part of our mission is to make our collections accessible and usable to researchers who visit our reading room and discover our materials online.
+A central part of our mission is to make our collections accessible and usable to researchers who visit our reading room and who discover our materials online.

-It is important to know which intellectual property rights--which include copyrights, trademarks, publicity rights, etc.--apply to materials in our collections before using them, especially if you plan to publish them.
 The copyright law of the United States (Title 17 United States Code) governs the making of reproductions of copyrighted material.
-Under certain conditions specified in the law, libraries and archives are authorized to furnish a reproduction.
+Under certain conditions specified in the law, libraries and archives are authorized to provide reproductions to researchers.
 One of these specified conditions is that the reproduction is not to be used for any purpose other than private study, scholarship, or research.

 Your request to Smith College Special Collections to copy materials constitutes an agreement that you will not reproduce, transfer, distribute, broadcast, publicly display, offer for sale, or otherwise use or publish any material subject to copyright, or a portion thereof, in excess of fair use, as defined by copyright law, without the express permission of the copyright holder.
 It is your responsibility to identify the copyright owner and obtain permission before you publish or otherwise use the materials.